andeya/erpc-doc/01/README.md

 		Close() error
 		// Id returns the session id.
 		Id() string
-		// IsOk checks if the session is ok.
+		// Health checks if the session is health.
-		IsOk() bool
+		Health() bool
 		// Peer returns the peer.
 		Peer() *Peer
 		// AsyncPull sends a packet and receives reply asynchronously.